-- 1. Run your report, so it opens in the report viewer. - 2.
+- 1. Run your report, so it opens in the Report Viewer. - 2.
 Click the header or field of the column you want to format. - 3.
-Move your mouse over main and click Formatting...
+Move your mouse over m, and click Formatting... - 4.
+Click the Conditional Formatting tab.
+The Conditional Formatting options appear: